-Three Ways to Make Zucchini Noodles (and Recipes with Vegetable Noodles)
+How to Make Zucchini Noodles

-Several years ago I bought an inexpensive Julienne Cutter which works just fine for vegetable noodles, especially if you’re only cooking for one or two people.
+Several years ago I bought an inexpensive Julienne Cutter (affiliate link) which works just fine for vegetable noodles, especially if you’re only cooking for one or two people.
 Basically you just drag the cutter along the edge of the vegetable, as if you were peeling a carrot.
 I like to cut longer vegetables in half, which makes them a little easier to julienne.

 As you can see in the photo, there’s some waste because eventually the piece is too small to hang on to.

-Still, even as low-tech as it is, I used the juliennne cutter to make this big pile of of zucchini noodles when I made Julienne Zucchini Mock Spaghetti with Quick Sausage, Basil, and Tomato Sauce back in 2011.
+But even as low-tech as it is, I used the juliennne cutter to make this big pile of of zucchini noodles the first time I made Instant Pot Pasta Sauce.
 I’ve made a few other recipes using it since then as well.

 One thing Jake and I quickly learned when we experimented with this is that if you don’t cut a slice in the vegetable before you start to make noodles you’ll end up with l-o-n-g strings of vegetables, which would be pretty difficult to eat.
 But if you cut a slit halfway through the piece of vegetable like you see on the last cucumber, you’ll get perfect little short noodles.

-Spiralizer Tri-Blade Vegetable Slicer
+Making Zucchini Noodles with the Spiralizer Vegetable Slicer

 To use the Spiralizer, you attach the vegetable on to round disk that has teeth to hold it in place, and center it on the round hole at the top of the blade that helps keep the vegetable in place.
 Then just turn the handle and noodles come out like magic!
 This is the small size noodles, about the same diameter as cooked spaghetti.
 I cut a slit in the zucchini (as shown above with the cucumber) to get the short pieces of noodle.

 There’s also a thicker noodle size, probably the one I’m going to use the most.
 You can also make thin slices, or cut slices like you see here if you cut a slit in the vegetable.
 Eventually you get to the point where the vegetable won’t push in any more, and you’re left with this core and a small piece of vegetable.
 And one thing I was delighted to discover is that the Spiralized zucchini kept remarkably well in the fridge for a day or so, and it was actually a little drier after it had been refrigerated.
 Depending on the recipe the vegetable noodles can be used raw or cooked slightly.

-Recipes from Kalyn Using Vegetable Noodles
+Recipes from Kalyn Using Zucchini Noodles:

-Low-Carb Zucchini Noodles with Tuna and Green Olives
+- Zucchini Noodles with Tuna and Green Olives

-Low-Carb Italian Sausage Soup with Tomatoes and Zucchini Noodles
+- Italian Sausage Soup with Tomatoes and Zucchini Noodles

-Greek-Style Zucchini Noodles with Tomatoes, Olives, and Feta
+- Greek-Style Zucchini Noodles

-Garlicky Zucchini Noodles with Tomatoes and Burrata
+- Zucchini Noodles with Tomatoes and Burrata

-Low-Carb Turkey Soup with Zucchini Noodles
+- Low-Carb Turkey Soup with Zucchini Noodles

-Zucchini Noodle Mock Pasta Salad
+- Zucchini Noodle Mock Pasta Salad

-Julienned Zucchini Vegan Bowl with Peanut-Sriracha Sauce
+- Zucchini Noodle Bowl with Peanut Sauce

-Julienned Zucchini Vegan Mexican Bowl with Black Beans, Avocado, Tomato, Poblano, and Lime
+- Julienned Zucchini Vegan Mexican Bowl

 Weekend Food Prep:

-This recipe has been added to a new category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!
+This post has been added to a category called Weekend Food Prep where you’ll find recipes you can prep or cook on the weekend and eat during the week!